kwan22/habits/level4.md

 - 3a start post triplat

 #### Wallkick/wallbouncing timing for vertical vs horizontal movement
-- *Vertical:* 1a chasm2, 2a start ending, 3a boxes final, 5b start final
+- *Vertical:* 1a chasm2 ending, 2a start ending, 3a boxes final, 5b start final
 - *Horizontal:* 1a start 5, chasm left wall, 4a start (updemo), 3a towels final, 7a 1000m transition wallbounces

 #### Minimizing needing to re-accelerate in the bottlenecked direction